Hiimus/arca_bookstore/TESTING.md

 </details>

 - As a superuser I want to edit a product so that I can change or add something if I want to.
-    - A superuser can edit a product from the homepage, all products page, all product pages and on the product details page.
+    - A superuser can edit a product from the homepage, all products pages, all product pages and on the product details page.
 Once the superuser is logged in, an "Edit" link is displayed on each product card.
 The superuser can click this link and will be directed to the edit page.
 Once on this page, all the product information currently saved to that product will already be filled out.
 Once the superuser has made changes, simply click on the "Update Product" button to save the changes.

 <details>
   <summary>Editing a product</summary>